dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

     throw(Exception).
 ```

-## Throwing ISO-Standard exceptions with `library(error)`
+- The ISO-Standard document "ISO/IEC 13211-1, 1st edition 1995-06-01" lists the error terms in Chapter 7.12, pages 61 ff.
+- The following page substantially _is_ the ISO Standard text: https://www.deransart.fr/prolog/exceptions.html
+- Ulrich Neumerkel lists the various error classes [here](http://www.complang.tuwien.ac.at/ulrich/iso-prolog/error_k).
+  The context is a discussion leading up to the second corrigendum of the ISO standard.

+### Using `library(error)`

-ISO Standard exceptions are generally thrown via the predicates exported from [`library(error)`](https://www.swi-prolog.org/pldoc/man?section=error).
+ISO-Standard exceptions can be thrown with [`library(error)`](https://www.swi-prolog.org/pldoc/man?section=error).
-Those predicates look exactly like the ISO Standard error terms.
+It exports predicates which look exactly like the ISO Standard error terms.

-The following predicates exist (in order of appearance in the ISO Standard)
+The following predicates exist (in order of appearance in the ISO Standard):

   - [instantiation_error/1](https://eu.swi-prolog.org/pldoc/doc_for?object=instantiation_error/1)
      - `instantiation_error(+FormalSubTerm)`